 Eternal Lean Review - Does This Diet Supplement Really Work?
-Are fad diet ingredients and lack of results deal breakers?

 We’ve seen plenty of discussion online about Eternal Lean capsules, so we conducted an in-depth review, focusing on the ingredients, side effects, customer service and clinical studies.
 We also examined hundreds of user comments from all over the web.
 At this point we condensed everything we found to give you the important facts you need.

 First off, Eternal Lean claims to assist the body in several ways, which include the following; increase metabolism, improve lean body mass, encourage fat loss, balance blood sugar, block the absorption of sugars and starches, lower stress levels, elevate energy, suppress appetite, modulate fat production and block fat activity.
 The ingredients are raspberry ketones, coleus forskohlii, SynaptaLean, InnuGuard, brown seaweed extract, LipoShield, Super CitriMax, green tea, rhodiola rosea and ginger.
 You are supposed to take three each day.
 It is portable, so you can take it anywhere.

 From what we could gather, Eternal Lean was released in 2013.
 This supplement is available online for $26.71.
 Natural ingredients are used and you can purchase this directly from the website, but read on…

 The first issue with Eternal Lean ingredients is the fact that there are no clinical trials that back weight-loss claims.
 “This diet supplement contains raspberry ketones,” says our Research Editor.
 “The trouble is science actually proves this one does not work.”

 According to one user, “I tried this and didn’t really like the way it felt, more like hurting my stomach.”